MicrosoftDocs/sql-docs/docs/relational-databases/indexes/columnstore-indexes-what-s-new.md

 -   An in-memory table can have one columnstore index.
 You can create it when the table is created or add it later with [ALTER TABLE &#40;Transact-SQL&#41;](../../t-sql/statements/alter-table-transact-sql.md).
 Previously, only a disk-based table could have a columnstore index.

 -   A clustered columnstore index can have one or more nonclustered rowstore indexes.
-Previously, the columnstore index did not support nonclustered indexes.
-SQL Server automatically maintains the nonclustered indexes for DML operations.
+Previously, the columnstore index did not support nonclustered indexes. [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] automatically maintains the nonclustered indexes for DML operations.

 -   Support for primary keys and foreign keys by using a B-tree index to enforce these constraints on a clustered columnstore index.